zuozhenggh/learning-library/developer-library/skillset-tracker/7-oda/7-oda.md

 ## **Step 1:** Create an Oracle Digital Assistant Service Instance

-1. In the Infrastructure Console, click on Hamurger menu on the top left to open the navigation menu, select **Analytics & AI**, and select **Digital Assistant** (which appears under the AI Services category on the page).
+1. In the Infrastructure Console, click on Hamburger menu on the top left to open the navigation menu, select **Analytics & AI**, and select **Digital Assistant** (which appears under the AI Services category on the page).

 ![digital assistant menu](./images/digital-assistant-menu.png)